 An award with real gravity: how gravitational waves attracted a Nobel Prize

-Eric Thrane, Paul Lasky, and Yuri Levin
+Eric Thrane, Paul Lasky, Yuri Levin, Monash University

 The 2017 Nobel Prize for Physics, awarded overnight in Sweden by the Royal Swedish Academy of Sciences, began with a discussion 42 years ago between two scientists in a hotel room in Washington DC.